tonytvo/blog-generator/content/blog/coffee-machine-pratice-notes-feb-18-2023/index.md

   - communicate with kindness, intention, respect, and considerate
   - we're confusing on the sstring format
   - we all have our interpretation
+  - we have some difficulty to start up the gitpod from a person that's not the owner of the git repo
+  - at the end of refactor, I keep having the feeling that is so close, want to finish it off and getting sloppy and combine multiple small refactor together

   -
 - a strategy I followed?